Working with recruitment agencies in education: reviewing terms of business

 That said, sexual harassment in the workplace continues to make national and often international headlines.
 What is particularly concerning is that such conduct continues and is often seen as normal in the workplace.

-Recent media attention following the Harvey Weinstein accusations, the accusations made by the Financial Times with regard to a President’s Club dinner, and the rise of the #MeToo campaign serves to demonstrate that not only is sexual harassment something which still occurs on a regular basis, but in fact has potentially become “normalised”.
+Following the media attention surrounding Harvey Weinstein, the accusations made by the Financial Times with regard to a President’s Club dinner, and the rise of the #MeToo campaign serves to demonstrate that not only is sexual harassment something which still occurs on a regular basis, but in fact has potentially become “normalised”.

 In employment legislation, sexual harassment is defined as unwanted behaviour of a sexual nature which: